History of Sunset Lodges

 When Charlie and Grace first met, Charlie had just returned from his tour of duty in Australia, where he built boats and barracks for the Army.
 Back in America, he lived on Nichols Avenue in Stratford, Connecticut.
 Grace lived in the Black Rock section of Bridgeport, Connecticut and worked at the American Chain Building for Schick as a file clerk.

 After a brief courtship, Charlie and Grace were married on April 24, 1946.
 They quickly began to plan moving further north to New Hampshire.
 By 1947, they had purchased a tract of land on Lake Winnipesaukee’s basin.
 Pursuing their dream, Charlie and Grace packed their 1929 Dodge Sedan in the summer of 1947 and headed north, hauling a trailer with their homemade boat, bedroom furniture, tent, carpentry tools, and an electric countertop.
-Charlie immediately set to work, having trees cut and milled, buying supplies, and beginning to build.
+Charlie immediately set to work, having trees cut and milled, buying supplies, and beginning to build the family home (now Cabin 7).

 In the spring that followed, Charlie and Grace continued to build, working to bring the rest of their dream to fruition.
 First, Charlie built a garage (which still stands today at the entrance to Sunset lodges) out of some fallen trees.
 Then, once the Basin melted, a grander project became possible—the construction of the guest cabins.